NiranthS/Self-driving-car-on-Udacity-simulator/README.md

 # Self-driving-car-on-Udacity-simulator
-* To teach a virtual car how to drive, I took the deep learning approach.
+To teach a virtual car how to drive, I took the deep learning approach.
 Specifically, I trained a convolutional neural network (CNN) on how to drive on the simulator.
 * You can download the simulator [here](https://github.com/udacity/self-driving-car-sim/tree/term3_collection).
 <p align="center">
    <img  src="https://miro.medium.com/max/1400/1*2u3zy6GRNBKb5CAVNqkk9Q.png">
 </p>
+#### The simulator had two modes:
+* Training mode: In the training mode, you drive the car manually to record the driving behavior.
+You can use the recorded images to train your CNN.
+* Autonomous Mode: In the autonomous mode, you are testing your model to see how well it can drive the car without dropping off the road / hitting obstacles.
+Each driving instruction contains a steering angle and an acceleration throttle, which changes the car’s direction and the speed.
+As this happens, the program will receive new image frames at real time.

+## Capturing the data
+We need to manually control the direction and speed of the car to complete the lap under the training mode.
+The simulator will record several information such as speed, steering angle, brake and image from the point of view of the three cameras on the car at every instance.
+All these information are exported as the driving log in csv file.
+Our driving style directly affect the data collected and this will affect our model performance.

+## Extraction of data from driving log
+The driving log contains path of the images and other related data.
+So the images from the paths in driving log are loaded and preprocessed.

+## Data augmentation
+* Most of the data consisted images which had steering angle in the range (-0.2,0.2).
+Number of steering angles in the range (-1.0,-0.2)U(0.2,1.0) data were very less in number.
+So to generate more data for higher steeing angle values, the images from left and right camera were used with an offset of +/-0.25 in their steering angle.
+* The bigger dataset produced after adding extra images of turns was augmented by performing:
+1. Random horizantal flipping- steering angle was multiplied with -1
+2. Translating the image
+3. Adding random shadows in the image
+4. Random brightness

 * The most important thing that we need to predict to drive successfully is the steering angle of the vehicle.